Monday, October 12, 2009

 4. Whenever possible, deal directly with a local farmer, gardener

-.
+or orchardist.
 All the reasons listed for the previous suggestion

 apply here.
 In addition, by such dealing you eliminate the whole